JLU-BCF/JHaaS/README.md

 Furthermore it is a good idea to fix the version to be used.
 Have a look in the `variables.versions.tf` in order to get a list of all versions you can set.
 Otherwise simply the latest versions will be applied which isn't necessarily a good idea.

 You can also control which parts of the configuration should be deployed and which should not.
 This is particularly helpful if you want to use an external database and external s3 storage, for example.
+Of course, components such as the Ingress Controller or the Cert Manager only need to be deployed if they are not already present in the cluster.

 A sample configuration could lool like this: